intelsmartedgeons/docs/components/resource-management/kubevirt.md

 The types of VM deployments can be split into two categories based on the storage required by the workload.
 * **Stateless** VMs are backed by ephemeral storage, meaning that the data will disappear with VM restart/reboot.
 * **Stateful** VMs are backed by persistent storage, meaning that data will persist after VM restart/reboot.
 The type of storage required will be determined based on the use case.
-In Smart Edge Open, support for both types of VM is available with the aid of KubeVirt.
+In Smart Edge, support for both types of VM is available with the aid of KubeVirt.

 #### VMs with ephemeral storage

 These are VMs with ephemeral storage, such as ContainerDisk storage that would be similarly deployed to ordinary container pods.
 The data contained in the VM would be erased on each VM deletion/restart.
 Thus, it is suitable for stateless applications running inside the pods.
 A better fit for such an application would be running the workload in a container pod but for various reasons (e.g., a legacy application), users may not want to containerize their workload.
-From an K8s/Smart Edge Open perspective, the advantage of this deployment is no additional storage configuration; users only need to have a cluster with KubeVirt deployed and a dockerized version of a VM image to spin up the VM.
+From an K8s/Smart Edge perspective, the advantage of this deployment is no additional storage configuration; users only need to have a cluster with KubeVirt deployed and a dockerized version of a VM image to spin up the VM.

 #### VMs with persistent Local Storage